twagar11/ansible-labs/4-playbooks-and-roles.md

 When you run this playbook, you should find that the Apache-related tasks are only run on any Fedora hosts you might have in your inventory;
-you should see that either all three tasks are run or are skipped---depending on the makeup and contents of your inventory, it might look something like this:
+you should see that either all three tasks are run or are skipped -- depending on the makeup and contents of your inventory, it might look something like this:

 ```console